flast101/HTB-writeups/traceback/README.md

 ![smevkmain.png](images/smevkmain.png)

 Now, as this is a web shell, it is easy to get a reverse shell.
-The "Upload file" field seems appropriate.
+One of the ways to get it: the "Upload file" field seems appropriate.

 Although some other reverse shells would work (check out my [cheat sheet](https://flast101.github.io/reverse-shell-cheatsheet/) for more reverse shells), we choose to use the file **[php-reverse-shell.php](http://pentestmonkey.net/tools/web-shells/php-reverse-shell)** that you can also download [here](http://pentestmonkey.net/tools/php-reverse-shell/php-reverse-shell-1.0.tar.gz).